FAU-LMS/bjontegaard-matlab/README.md

 ## Relative curve difference plots (RCD-plots)

-For in-depth evaluation of codec comparison results, we recommend to take relative curve difference plots (RCD-plots) into account.
+For in-depth evaluation of codec comparison results, we recommend to take relative curve difference plots (RCD-plots) into account (see [5]).
 They can be created using:
 * `bdr_akima = bd_akima(rate_anchor, psnr_anchor, rate_test, psnr_test, true);`